bangerang/swift-atoms/README.md

 ## Namespacing

-If the global namespace is not your thing, you can always create static let properties like this for scoping.
+If the global namespace is not your thing, you can always create static let properties for scoping.

 ```swift
 enum MyAtoms {